 This post is related to COVID-19.
 For more, visit Missouri Employers Mutual’s COVID-19 Resource Center for Employers.

-Here are some of the ways we expect COVID-19 to impact the care of injured workers who are currently being treated, how we plan to respond, and our recommendations for employers and patients.
+Here are some of the ways COVID-19 has impacted the care of injured workers who are currently being treated, how we’re responding, and our recommendations for employers and patients.

 Patients recovering from surgical procedures

 Patients recovering from recent procedures are a priority to us.
 If a patient has not completed their first post-operative visit and the office is open to see patients, we encourage them to attend these crucial visits.
 If the patient wishes to reduce in-office visits after the first post-op, they should stay in communication with their provider and discuss options as their rehabilitation progresses.

 Some medical facilities are postponing procedures that are recommended but considered elective, such as orthopedic surgeries.
 In addition to postponing scheduled procedures, new procedures may be recommended but not immediately scheduled.
 We are keeping in close touch with providers to respond to new developments and move procedures from hospitals to outpatient facilities when possible.

 We are working closely with our medical partners to ensure all visits are conducted safely without putting anyone at risk.
 In some cases, providers are offering telemedicine options to complete appointments remotely.
 Physical therapy patients can speak with their providers about home exercise options in case facilities close.
 If a physician cannot safely evaluate the patient and the appointment is postponed, the worker’s benefits – temporary total disability or TTD – will be extended.

 Patients with prescription medications

 We are monitoring all opportunities for mail order delivery, and there are also local pharmacy drive-through or delivery options that are free of charge.
 To request one of these options, the patient should reach out to their Claims Representative or Nurse Case Manager.